Registration Questions:

 My child is terrific.
 Can she play in a higher age group?

-Melrose Youth Soccer honors the age guidelines set by Massachusetts Youth Soccer and we do not allow players to play up except in unusual circumstances (for example, a player misses the cutoff by a month and has an older sibling on the same team).
+Melrose Youth Soccer honors the age guidelines (scroll down to the bottom of the page and expand the "Age Group" section) set by Massachusetts Youth Soccer and we do not allow players to play up except in unusual circumstances (for example, a player misses the cutoff by a month and has an older sibling on the same team).
 It's best for that player, the rest of the team, the adult volunteers, and the league as a whole.

 MYS Questions